-This is a site about writing, kids, good books, and other assorted issues.
-Find out more about the author here.
+This site is about raising free kids, good books, and other random issues.
+Find out more about me here.
+And check out my new book:

 - My Tweets